Main settings (kor-elf-shield.toml)

 Description In what format should the data be written to the log?:

-json - In the json format.
+json - In the format json.

 text - In plain text format.
 Each parameter in the log will be separated by a space. (not recommended)